Top Ten Ayurvedic Beauty Secrets

 Proteins for nourishment:

 Eat plenty of proteins that are easy to digest.
 These include pulses such as yellow split mung bean dhal and organic dairy products such as whole milk, panir (fresh cheese made from whole milk) and lassi (yogurt blended with water and dash of cumin and fresh mint).
 These light proteins are suitable for all skin types, although people with Kapha skin will want to eat more astringent dhal than the sweet proteins such as panir.
-Nut butters such as Almond Butter is a delicious way to add protein to your diet, and they contain many nourishing herbs as well.
+Nut butters such as almond butter are a delicious way to add protein to your diet.

 Q: I guess we've all heard the saying that a woman needs her beauty sleep.
 Seriously, how are deep rest and beauty related?